The Humanities Faculty

 At GCSE students undertake 2 fieldwork investigations that are compulsory and an essential part of their course.
 These fieldwork tasks take place in two contrasting locations to cover aspects of human and physical Geography.

 The Geography department also helps with the running of Duke of Edinburgh award.
 Specific help is given for students to develop their maps skills, camp craft and understanding of the country code.

-History runs support sessions on a Monday after school for any students who need any help with homework or any aspect of the History studies.
+History runs support sessions on a Monday after school for any students who need any help with homework or any aspect of their History studies.

-The History department is also running its first Battlefields Study Tour in July 2017 and intends for this to be a regular trip.
+The History department also ran its first Battlefields Study Tour in July 2017 and the intention is for this to be a regular trip.
 We are also planning to increase the number of activities we offer to students outside of the classroom, making the most of the extensive opportunities offered by local museums and places of historical interest.